lindenb/jvarkit/docs/FindHtsFileDictionary.md

 Usage: findhtsfiledict [options] Files
   Options:
-  * -D, -R, --repository, --dictionaries
+  * -D, -R, --references, --dictionaries
       A tab delimited file with a required header, and required columns:
-      'name' (name of the reference) and 'fasta' (path to the indexed fasta ref).
+      'name' (name of the reference) and 'fasta' (path/url to the indexed fasta ref).
+An Optional column 'dict' for the path/url to the dict file -e, --errors
-    -e, --errors
       What shall we do on error
       Default: fatal